 Experts say it is important that any investigation into an incident of bouncer assault looks at the broad picture.
 It must include the events that occurred before, during, and after the altercation.
 In some cases, video footage may provide clearer evidence.
 There are several important areas to consider when it comes to incidents such as these.

-Bouncer Laws and Regulations of Security Door Staff in the United Kingdom
+Bouncer Rules and Regulations for Security Door Staff in the United Kingdom